 With the recent surge in popularity, the ejiao worldwide market is estimated to be worth over $25 billion.
 With no alternative formulations being offered by manufacturers, it's consumer demand and profiteering that's fueling the massacre of donkeys around the globe.

-HELP PROTECT AMERICAN DONKEYS
+HELP PROTECT AMERICAN DONKEYS AND BURROS

 Every year thousands of donkeys and burros from the United States are live-exported across international borders for the sole purpose of being butchered for their meat and hides.